 Even though we’re a summer camp company, at iD Tech, we work hard (and play hard!) year-round.
 When summer ends, Accounting is wrapping up finances.
 Marketing is revamping design and voice.
 The Ops team is nailing down our next season’s locations.
 Our Camp Specialists are handling your questions and comments.

-But who are the spunky, nerdy, knowledgeable folk behind the scenes designing the next Roblox, Java, video production, and Cozmo courses?
+But who are the spunky, nerdy, knowledgeable folk behind the scenes designing the next Roblox, Java, video production, and Sphero courses?
 Who’s responsible for the educational materials our summer staff utilizes to inspire your child?

 I’m glad you asked.

 Complete with our camp nicknames (a time-honored iD Tech tradition; most members of EDU also began their iD life at camp) here’s your guide to EDU.

 Kevin's abilities in education stem from his background in Game Design.
 When you give a player a tool, and then give them a chance to master it and heighten the experience, that maps exceptionally well to teaching, learning, and improving skills over time.